Robert Walser

-Walser was admired early on by Kafka and writers such as Hermann Hesse, Stefan Zweig, and Walter Benjamin, and was in fact better known during his lifetime than Kafka or Benjamin were known in theirs.
-Nevertheless, Walser was never able to support himself based on the meager income he made from his writings, and he worked as a copyist, an inventor's assistant, a butler, and in various other low-paying trades.
+Robert Walser (15 April 1878 – 25 December 1956) was a German language Swiss writer.
+He additionally worked as a copyist, an inventor's assistant, a butler, and in various other low-paying trades.
 Despite marginal early success in his literary career, the popularity of his work gradually diminished over the second and third decades of the 20th century, making it increasingly difficult for him to support himself through writing.
-He eventually had a nervous breakdown and spent the remainder of his life in sanatoriums, taking frequent long walks.
+He eventually had a nervous breakdown and spent the remainder of his life in sanatoriums.